zeniafragaki/PID-controller/README.md

 - \( K_i \) = integral gain,
 - \( K_d \) = derivative gain.

-The controller adjusts the output signal based on the current error, the accumulated error over time, and the rate of change of the error, providing fast and stable system response.
+The controller adjusts the output signal based on the  error.